SamuelNaiwo/IaC/README.md

 3. Download Virtual Box on your local machine.
 Check what version you need first.
 4. Download VS Code on your local machine.
-5. Open VS Code and change directory to your folder, Run the command `vagrant init` to initialise a Vagrant file.
+5. Open VS Code and change directory to your folder.
+Run the command `vagrant init` to initialise a Vagrant file.
 6. In your Vagrant file, delete what is in there and enter the following:
     ```
     Vagrant.configure("2") do |config|